 Take an example of an Artificial Intelligence(AI) based feature of an eCommerce app that automatically allocates orders to respective delivery providers nearest to the location.
 Integration of such technology can lead to an increase in the cost.

 Here, a delivery management software solution with optimised cost can help you with great features.
-Tookan is one such software that offers features like auto allocation and automatic order management at your budget.
+Tookan is one such software that offers features like auto allocation and automatic order management within your budget.

 Reverse Logistics Costs